cms-analysis/HiggsAnalysis-CombinedLimit/docs/part2/settinguptheanalysis.md

 `shapes * * shapes.root $CHANNEL/$PROCESS  $CHANNEL/$PROCESS_$SYSTEMATIC`

+!!!warning
+   If you have nuisance parameter which has shape effects (using `shape`) *and* rate effects (using `lnN`) you should use a single line for the systemstic uncertainty with `shape?`.
+This will tell combine to fist look for Up/Down systematic templates for that process and if it doesnt find them, it will interpret the number that you put for the process as a `lnN` instead.

 For a detailed example of a template based binned analysis see the [H→ττ 2014 DAS tutorial](https://twiki.cern.ch/twiki/bin/viewauth/CMS/SWGuideCMSDataAnalysisSchool2014HiggsCombPropertiesExercise#A_shape_analysis_using_templates)

 ### Unbinned or parametric shape analysis